oooutlk/structx/structx/README.md

 set_size( args!{ width: 1024, height: 768 });
 ```

-# Caveat

-## Reverse dependency

-Collecting types and values of anonymous structs from downstream crates makes
-crate structx depending on its users.
-Unfortunately this kind of
-reverse-dependency is not known to cargo.
-As a result, the modifications of .rs
-files which change types and values of anonymous structs will not cause
-recompilation of crate structx, which it should.

-To address this issue, simply do `cargo clean`, or more precisely,
-`cargo clean --package structx` before running `cargo build`.

 # License

 Under Apache License 2.0 or MIT License, at your will.